MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-readiness.md

 You can use readiness checks to ensure that all the required master data has been specified for a product before it's used in transactions.
 When readiness checks are used, a user or team is made responsible for validating specific predefined product-related data.
 If there is an open readiness check for a product, the product can't be released or used in transactions.

 The **Active** check box for an engineering product, variant, or version is available only after all the required data has been entered and verified, and after all the readiness checks have been processed.
 At that point, the product, version, or variant can be released to other companies and used in transactions.
-You can create readiness checks for new products, new variants, and new engineering versions. <!-- KFM: @Beatriz, what about standard products and variants?
-Do we do something similar? -->
+You can create readiness checks for new products, new variants, and new engineering versions.

 It's also possible to apply readiness checks to standard (non-engineering) products.
 For details, see [Readiness checks on standard products](#standard-products).